This page defines the E2E reference numbers for settlements and transactions.

 Finnish reference numbers need to be formulated according to the Finnish reference number standard.
 Instructions on the structure are published on the website of the Federation of Finnish Financial Services at www.fkl.fi.

-The reference numbers are formed from the payment specifier, for example 1234567, by calculating a check digit, i.e. the last digit of the reference number, by using multipliers 7-3-1.
+Example: The reference number are formed from the payment specifier, for example 1234567, by calculating a check digit, i.e. the last digit of the reference number, by using multipliers 7-3-1.
 The specifier’s digits are multiplied from right to left, and the products are added up.
-The sum is then subtracted from the next highest ten, and the remainder is the check digit added to the specifier.
+The sum is then subtracted from the next highest ten, and the remainder is the check digit added to the specifier: